-Thermal qualities are variable, not quite cool enough for summer.
+Variable thermal qualities.
+Not quite cool enough for summer.
 Some users report substantial lint formation.

 All the benefits of natural cotton, including breathability and softness.
 Popular choice for hospital and elder care use.
 Works well as a throw blanket for casual use.

 Ultra-lightweight microfleece construction means portability.
 Surprisingly good thermal qualities at its price point.
-Could be used as a throw blanket or extra layer on cold nights.
+Could be used as a throw or extra layer on cold nights.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.